sadwebing/django_monitor/README.md

 20170713 upgrade v1
-20170713 fix bugs in upgrade about ConnectionError 20170714 update check app server and add refresh projects to saltstack_deploy
+20170713 fix bugs in upgrade about ConnectionError 20170714 update check app server and add refresh projects to saltstack_deploy 20170722 new add color_print.py to scripts
+		 add redirect_url to logout
+		 add access limit to user
+		 set DEBUG = False in settings and add STATIC_ROOT